TheAnonymousCrusher/NMCLI-Simplified/README.md

 sudo apk add git
 ```

+### Post installation

 After installing Git, you can verify the installation by checking the Git version with the following command:

 ```
 git --version
 ```

 This command should return the installed version of Git.
-If Git is installed correctly, you can proceed with the installation of the Neovim configurations as described in the previous sections.
+If Git is installed correctly, you can proceed with the installation as described in the previous sections.

 ## Full Installation in a Single Command
 To fully set up and install NMCLI-Simplified, execute the following command: